mercadona/wrapito/README.md

 ```

 ## 👣 Initial setup
-Because 🌯burrito doens't want to know anything about how the components are mounted in the project that uses it, we can specify how we will `mount` our components by passing the rendering/mounting function of our library of preference.
-This way we make `burrito` a litle bit more agnostic.
+Because 🌯burrito doesn't want to know anything about how the components are mounted in the project that uses it, we can specify how we will `mount` our components by passing the rendering/mounting function of our library of preference.
+This way we make `burrito` a little bit more agnostic.
 For example `setup.burrito.js`

 ```
 import { render } from '@testing-library/react'